Freedom camping tips for New Zealand

 Campervan toilets are full of chemicals so they must also be disposed of in dump stations - if you empty the contents into a normal toilet with ecological disposal or a septic tank, this can destroy the necessary bacteria in the system.

-There is still hope for typical smaller backpacker vans, using mobile solutions for tanks and toilet seems to work, but please consult a self-containment expert before buying items - and don't forget, the toilet in the vehicle should be easily usable.
-The certification of a vehicle from ground up can easily take the first two weeks of a trip and cost a lot of money, it’s best to buy or rent a self-contained vehicle from the start.
+The certification of a vehicle from ground up can easily take many weeks away from a trip and cost a lot of money, it’s best to buy or rent a self-contained vehicle from the start.

 There are less inspectors and police checks in remote areas, but those who are caught will have to expect a fine.
 With a bit of luck they will simply direct you away to another spot, also not ideal in the middle of the night.
 Even if you just prepare for the night in the wrong place you can get an instant $200 fine, or if defy the inspectors it will be as much as $5,000.
 The highest fines will be issued if you commit very gross violations such as emptying the toilet waste water tank on public land.
 Those who do not pay can be held back from leaving the country at departure.